The Rhode Island Society (RISSAR) is the state affiliate of the National Society. The State Society was organized

 American people.
 The Society's purposes are patriotic, historical and educational.

-If you would like to make a donation to our organization please make your check payable to:
+If you would like to make a donation to our organization please make your

 and mail to: